Sitdown strike: Form and purpose

-The attraction of the tactic is that it prevents employers from replacing them with strikebreakers or removing equipment to transfer production to other locations.
+When feasible, sit-down strikes offered numerous strategic and tactical advantages.
+Adamic observed in the 1930s that "[Quickie] sitdowns are quick, short, and free of violence."
+The tactic prevents employers from replacing them with strikebreakers or removing equipment to transfer production to other locations.
 Neal Ascherson has commented that an additional attraction is that it emphasizes the role of workers in providing for the people and allows workers to in effect hold valuable machinery hostage as a bargaining chip.
+Other advantages listed by Adamic include: